vrenken/EtAlii.Ubigia/Documentation/Architecture/Gtl.Samples/Samples 6. - Roots.md

 ﻿# GTL Roots

-Proposal for root registration (already implemented in unit tests).
+Proposal for root registrations & more.
+These are already partially implemented in unit tests but definitely deserves further refinement.

 Assign
 ```gtl